dottedmag/dottedmag.net/src/blog/02-de-vt.md

 title: DE/compositor development notes - Linux VT
 date: 2023-07-07
 ----
-Before drawing anything on screen compositor should ensure it owns the screen it wants to draw on, or the results won't look
-good: several processes or kernel may draw over whatever compositor has drawn[^example].
+Before drawing any visuals on screen, the compositor must ensure it owns the screen it wishes to draw on.
+If it doesn't, the results won't look good, as multiple processes or the kernel may draw over the compositor's output[^example].

-Under Linux, VT subsystem draws terminals on various screens attached to computer[^novt], so the compositor has to cooperate with it.
-VT subsystem simulates several physical consoles on a single display, providing functionality to create, destroy and switch between several consoles.
+In Linux, VT subsystem draws terminals across multiple screens attached to computer[^novt], so the compositor needs to cooperate with it.
+The VT subsystem emulates multiple physical consoles on a single display, providing functionality to add, destroy and switch between these consoles.

-Consoles are named from 1 upwards and represented as character devices `/dev/ttyN`.
-One of them is active at any time. `/dev/tty0` is alias for the currently active console.
+Consoles are numbered beginning from 1 and represented as character devices `/dev/ttyN`.
+Only one of them is active at a time. `/dev/tty0` is an alias for the currently active console.

 ## Text/graphics mode

-Every console might be in text or graphics mode.
-In text mode VT subsystem draws the text, the cursor and handles idle blanking.
+Every console can be in text or graphics mode.
+In text mode, the VT subsystem manages text rendering, cursor display and idle blanking.
-In graphics mode VT subsystem does not do anything.
-To draw anything to screen, compositor should pick a console and switch it to graphics mode.
-On exit it should restore the previous mode, or text console won't be redrawn[^exit].
+In graphics mode, the VT subsystem does not do anything.
+To draw anything on the screen, the compositor must pick a console and switch it to graphics mode.
+On exit, it must restore the previous mode; otherwise the text console will not be redrawn[^exit].

-Text/graphic mode is activated by `ioctl` `KDSETMODE`.
+The text/graphic mode is selected by `ioctl` `KDSETMODE`.

 ## VT switching

-Switching between consoles is started by by pressing a special key[^kmap] (handled by kernel itself), or by issuing `ioctl` `VT_ACTIVATE`[^gfxkmap].
+Switching between consoles begins by pressing a special key[^kmap] (managed by the kernel itself), or by issuing `ioctl` `VT_ACTIVATE`[^gfxkmap].

-For consoles in text mode kernel handles saving and restoring content on switch, for graphics consoles kernel expects applications to redraw themselves.
+The kernel manages the saving and restoring of content for consoles in text mode.
+For graphics consoles, the kernel expects applications to self-redraw.

 ## Auto/process-controlled VT switching

-Every console might be in one of two modes:
+Every console can be in one of two modes:
-- auto VT switching,
+- automatic VT switching,
 - process-controlled VT switching.

-This mode is set by `ioctl` `VT_SETMODE` that takes three parameters:
+The mode is selected by `ioctl` `VT_SETMODE` that takes three parameters:
-- the mode: auto/process-controlled[^ackacq],
+- the mode: auto or process-controlled[^ackacq],
-- the signal to send on console deactivation
+- the signal sent on console deactivation (release signal)
-- the signal to send on console activation (see below).
+- the signal sent on console activation (acquire signal).

+The process that called this `ioctl` becomes the console owner.

-If console is in auto mode nothing happens if it is activated (switched to) or deactivated (switched from).
+If the console is in auto mode, nothing happens when it is activated (switched to) or deactivated (swiched from).

-If console is in process-controlled mode then both activating and deactivating console is coordinated with the process that owns the console:
+If the console is in process-controlled mode, both its activation and deactivation are coordinated with the owning process:
-- on console deactivation kernel sends the process that owns the console being switched from a signal and awaits that process to call `ioctl` `VT_RELDISP` to mark the console as released.
+- on deactivation, the kernel sends the release signal to the owning process.
+  The kernel then waits for that process to call `ioctl` `VT_RELDISP`, marking the console as released.
-- on console activation the same happens on console being switched to.
+- The same procedure occurs on console activation: the acquire signal is sent to the owner of the console being switched to.

-How kernel knows which process to send the signal to?
-It sends the signal to the process that called `VT_SETMODE`.

 ## References